 During the sponsorship period, the group is responsible for the basic needs of the sponsored refugee(s), including monthly income support.
 Given this, the sponsored persons will not require income support from the government through social assistance or welfare.

-The Settlement Plan and Financial Assessment forms are used by the Resettlement Operations Centre in Ottawa (ROC-O) to assess whether your group can provide the necessary settlement assistance and financial support to help the sponsored person(s) establish successfully in Canada during the sponsorship term.
+The Settlement Plan and Financial Assessment forms are used by the Resettlement Operations Centre in Ottawa (ROC-O) to assess whether your group is able to provide the necessary settlement assistance and financial support to help the sponsored person(s) establish successfully in Canada during the sponsorship term.
 Group members contributing financially to the sponsorship should provide the amount of money they are committing towards the sponsorship, and if applicable, all other sources of funds.
-Please refer to the Instructions Guide or contact us for further information on the documents you will need to submit for the financial assessment, and for guidance in calculating your financial eligibility
+Please refer to the Instructions Guide or contact us for further information on the documents you will need to submit for the financial assessment, and for guidance in calculating your individual financial eligibility

 4. Who can be sponsored